Tropical Storm Allison: Aftermath

+FEMA, in conjunction with the Harris County Flood Control District, began a $100 million buyout program later in 2001 to move residents' homes to less flood prone areas.
+The district identified approximately 2,400 at-risk dwellings and purchased about 1,800 by June 2006, five years after Allison.
+The district had spent approximately $650 million on other flood control measures by that time, including increasing the size of bayous and raising the height of bridges.
+A study published shortly before Hurricane Harvey in 2017 argued that the program did not go far enough and that at least 3,300 additional homes should have been eligible for buyout.
+However, The Texas Tribune noted that even then, thousands more residences would remain within 100-year floodplains.
+The city of Houston attempted to prevent additional building within floodplains.
+However, this plan backfired when property values plummeted due to residents being prohibited from modifying their homes.
+Consequently, several lawsuits ensued and the city council was convinced to remove many of these restrictions around 2008.
+Furthermore, improvements to the bayous took years longer than expected and some flood control experts even argued that those upgrades would provide little additional protection.
+Overall, mistakes and setbacks with these programs left Houston vulnerable to another catastrophic flood event, such as Harvey in 2017.

 Like in Texas, a mosquito outbreak occurred in Louisiana.
 Only pesticides acceptable to the US Environmental Protection Agency and the US Fish and Wildlife Service were allowed to be used.
 FEMA officials warned homeowners of the dangers of floodwaters, including mold, mildew, and bacteria.
 By three months after the storm, just under 100,000 Louisiana citizens applied for federal aid, totaling to over $110 million (2001 USD). $25 million (2001 USD) of the total was for business loans, while an additional $8 million was for public assistance for communities and state agencies.
 More than 750 flood victims in Florida applied for governmental aid, totaling to $1.29 million (2001 USD).
 In Pennsylvania, 1,670 flood victims applied for federal aid, totaling to $11.5 million (2001 USD). $3.4 million (2001 USD) of the total was to replace a SEPTA rail bridge over Sandy Run in Fort Washington.

 Retirement

 Due to the severe damage and deaths caused by the storm, the name Allison was retired from future use in the Atlantic basin in the spring of 2002 by the World Meteorological Organization.
 The name was replaced with Andrea for the 2007 season.
 Tropical Storm Allison was the first Atlantic tropical storm to have its name retired without reaching hurricane strength.